 Environmental problems vary by country, region and society.
 Environmental issues in mountainous areas are also different from those on plains or in coastal regions.
 Water use techniques in hot and humid areas are different from those in hot and dry areas.
+Remotely sensed data from airborne and satellite systems can be acquired in a routine and systematic manner in order to enable the contemporary mapping of terrestrial and marine environments to take place.
+The interrogation of calibrated data sets over time facilitates change in the surface conditions to be detected, monitored and their impact to be evaluated.

 Appropriate solutions require location-based information because almost all social and economic human activity depends on location.
 The provision of accurate and comprehensive global location information, via mapping, is an essential tool for understanding regional and global issues.
-To facilitate this, Global Map (ISCGM, 2005) for example was created to help solve the global environmental challenges which were identified in AGENDA21 in 1992 by the cooperative efforts of the official national mapping organizations (NMOs) of all the world's nations.
+To facilitate such understanding, Global Map (ISCGM, 2005) for example was created to help solve the global environmental challenges which were identified in AGENDA21 in 1992 by the cooperative efforts of the official national mapping organizations (NMOs) of all the world's nations.

 In November 2010 the Global Earth Observation System of Systems (GEOSS) Data Sharing Action Plan was accepted by the GEO-VII Plenary (GEO, 2010).
-The plan builds on the crucial concept of full and open exchange of data, metadata and products made available through the GEOSS.
+The plan builds on the crucial concept of full and open exchange of data, metadata and products made available through the GEOSS and follows on from the initiatives of data sharing embedded in the UN Disasters Charter.
 These are to be made accessible with minimum time delay and with as few restrictions as possible on a non-discriminatory basis at minimum cost for no more than the cost of reproduction and distribution.
 The plan also recognizes that data are governed by pre-existing laws, policies and practices that may not, at this time, be fully compatible with the concept of full and open exchange.